pamd/foo/faq/graphs/bellman_ford/readme.txt

+* Bellman-Ford algorithm is used to find the shortest path from a given source node.

+* On ALGS4 book, it is implemented by a queue.
+See pages 672-675.

-Bellman-Ford algorithm can be used to detect negative cycles in a graph.
+* Bellman-Ford algorithm can be used to detect negative cycles in a graph.

 For undirected graph, we can pick up any vertex as source and vertex.